ryanspletzer/ryanspletzer.github.io/_posts/2023-07-02-my-themed-terminal-setups.md

 [Terminal-Icons](https://www.powershellgallery.com/packages/Terminal-Icons) and add the necessary lines to your profile (example in repos above).

-Note that on Windows the `ls` command in PowerShell is an alias for `Get-ChildItem` so running that will show you all the fancy icons when listing items in a directory.
+Note that on Windows the `ls` command in PowerShell is an alias for `Get-ChildItem`, so running that will show you all the fancy icons when listing items in a directory.
+Same thing for `dir`.

 ### 7. PSReadline Interactive Prompt Helpers

 This is largely the same as for macOS above.
-Get the latest [PSReadline](https://www.powershellgallery.com/packages/PSReadLine) module in PowerShell.
+Install the latest [PSReadline](https://www.powershellgallery.com/packages/PSReadLine) module in PowerShell.

 ### 8. Put Dotfiles in Place for Windows